symfony/symfony-docs/reference/events.rst

   then ``getStatusCode()`` is called on the exception and used (the headers from ``getHeaders()`` are also added);

-* If both of the above aren't true, then a 500 status code is used.
+* If both of the above are not true, then a 500 status code is used.

 .. note::